awused/aw-fm/README.md

   * Requires a single string argument which will be run as an executable.
   * Example: `Execute /path/to/save-page.sh`
 * Script
   * Like Execute but reads stdout from the executable as a series of commands to run, one per line.
   * Example: `Script /path/to/sample-script.sh`

 TODO ---------------------------------

-# Everything below here is unimplemented
 ### External Executable Environment

 The executables from `Execute`, `Script`, and custom actions will be called